-As to other markers of myocardial injury, our hospital laboratory did not offer cTnI analysis in the time period of this study, but cTnI is likely to have yielded similar results.
+As to other markers of myocardial injury, the present authors' hospital laboratory did not offer cTnI analysis in the time period of the study, but cTnI is likely to have yielded similar results.
 The inferior signal to noise ratio of MB isoform of creatine kinase (CK-MB) analyses may have resulted in reduced ability to identify patients at increased risk.
-Of the very few patients from whom CK-MB was sampled, all of them had cTnT measured as well.
+Of the very few patients for whom CK-MB was sampled, all of them had had cTnT measured as well.

 Using the latest admission date was an arbitrary decision made during data gathering.
-Since the choice of inclusion date could not influence neither the population sample nor the number of deaths, we believe the effect on the results is marginal.
+Since the choice of inclusion date could influence neither the population sample nor the number of deaths, the present authors believe the effect on the results is marginal.

-Long term oxygen therapy (LTOT) has been shown to improve survival in select groups of COPD patients with hypoxemia.
-Since hypoxic patients may be more vulnerable to myocardial injury, adherence to guidelines for LTOT could possibly influence the association between cTnT and mortality.
-While we believe that recommendations for LTOT were adhered to during the study period, we do not have exact data on LTOT in our cohort.
+Long-term oxygen therapy (LTOT) has been shown to improve survival in select groups of COPD patients with hypoxaemia.
+Since hypoxic patients may be more vulnerable to myocardial injury, adherence to guidelines for LTOT could influence the association between cTnT and mortality.
+While the present authors believe that recommendations for LTOT were adhered to during the study period, the exact data on LTOT in the present cohort was not available.

-Three major alternative explanations for cTnT elevation should be considered in this patient population.
-Firstly, physicians caring for the patients may have overlooked other conditions that are known to cause troponin elevation, such as pulmonary embolism, renal failure or heart failure [14,15].
-Pulmonary embolism is not infrequent as a cause of dyspnea in COPD patients [16], but the diagnosis remains elusive in clinical practice.
-We included history of thromboembolic disease in our analyses in an effort to control for embolism as a co-factor.
+There are several alternative explanations for cTnT elevation which should be considered in the present patient population.
+First, physicians caring for the patients may have overlooked other conditions that are known to cause troponin elevation, such as pulmonary embolism, renal failure or heart failure [14, 15].

+Pulmonary embolism is not infrequent as a cause of dyspnoea in COPD patients [16] but the diagnosis remains elusive in clinical practice.
+History of thromboembolic disease was included in the present analyses in an effort to control for embolism as a cofactor.
 Furthermore, serum creatinine was included to adjust for renal function.
-The study by Baillard and associates reporting increased inhospital mortality in COPD exacerbations requiring ICU treatment has been criticised for not taking markers of acute heart failure into account [17].
-Our hospital laboratory did not provide analysis of B-type natriuretic peptide (BNP) at the time of the study.
-In order to account for acute pulmonary congestion, we have re-evaluated CXRs to provide an index of acute pulmonary congestion.
-Information on cephalisation obtained from CXR has been shown to correlate strongly with acute congestive heart failure severity [18].
+The study by BAILLARD et al. [9] reporting increased in-hospital mortality in COPD exacerbations requiring ICU treatment has been criticised for not taking markers of acute heart failure into account [17].
+The present authors' hospital laboratory did not provide analysis of B-type natriuretic peptide at the time of the study.
+In order to account for, and provide an index of, acute pulmonary congestion, chest radiographs were re-evaluated.
+Information on cephalisation obtained from chest radiographs has been shown to correlate strongly with acute congestive heart failure severity [18].

-Secondly, a COPD exacerbation could in itself cause sufficient strain on the heart to cause myocardial cell necrosis.
+Secondly, a COPD exacerbation could in itself cause sufficient strain on the heart to induce myocardial cell necrosis.
 Oedema, mucus hypersecretion and bronchoconstriction may cause further ventilation impairment, and alveolar hypoxia may cause constriction of pulmonary arterioles and increased pulmonary artery pressure, disturbing perfusion.
 Additionally, respiratory muscle fatigue and abnormal respiratory patterns further deteriorate arterial blood gases.
-Tachycardia, hypoxaemia, and dilatation of the right ventricle often seen in COPD exacerbations, and complications such as pulmonary arterial hypertension, are all factors that may cause troponin release [14,19].
+Tachycardia, hypoxaemia and dilatation of the right ventricle often seen in COPD exacerbations, and complications such as pulmonary arterial hypertension, are all factors that may cause troponin release [14, 19].

-Thirdly, there is increasing awareness of IHD as a major contributor to morbidity and mortality in this patient population [5,6,20,21].
+Thirdly, there is increasing awareness of IHD as a major contributor to morbidity and mortality in the present patient population [5, 6, 20, 21].
 The majority of patients are current or former smokers, and are at increased risk of developing other smoking-related diseases.
 While troponin release is seen in COPD even in patients with normal coronary arteries on angiography [15], this does not preclude the possibility that many COPD patients actually have underlying quiescent IHD.
 If the coronary circulation is already impaired, the extra strain put on the heart by a COPD exacerbation could lead to an oxygen supply-demand mismatch, causing myocardial damage.